-- 4.1 Paragraph 2 of the Local Government (Miscellaneous Provisions) Act 1982 states that a District Council may by resolution designate any street in their district as: - (a) a prohibited street; - (b) a licence street; or - (c) a consent street. - 4.2 If a District Council passes such a resolution, the designation of the street shall take effect on the day specified but a Council shall not pass such a resolution unless it has: - published notice of its intention to pass such a resolution in a local newspaper circulating in their area - it has served a copy of the notice on the chief officer of police for the area in which the street to be designated by the resolution is situated and on any highway authority responsible for that street; and - The notice itself shall contain a draft of the resolution and shall state that representations relating to it may be made in writing to the Council within such period, not less than 28 days after publication of the notice, as may be specified in the notice.
+2.3 Paragraph 2 of the Local Government (Miscellaneous Provisions) Act 1982 states that a District Council may by resolution designate any street in their district as: (a) a prohibited street; (b) a licence street; or (c) a consent street.

+- 2.4 If a District Council passes such a resolution, the designation of the street shall take effect on the day specified but a Council shall not pass such a resolution unless it has: - published notice of its intention to pass such a resolution in a local newspaper circulating in their area - it has served a copy of the notice on the chief officer of police for the area in which the street to be designated by the resolution is situated and on any highway authority responsible for that street; and - The notice itself shall contain a draft of the resolution and shall state that representations relating to it may be made in writing to the Council within such period, not less than 28 days after publication of the notice, as may be specified in the notice. - 2.5 The legislation states that as soon as practicable after the expiry of the consultation period specified, the Council shall consider any representations relating to the proposed resolution which it has received before the expiry of that period.